great-expectations/great_expectations/docs/docusaurus/docs/core/customize_expectations/expectation_row_conditions.md

 import PrereqPreconfiguredDataSourceAndAsset from '../_core_components/prerequisites/_data_source_and_asset_connected_to_data.md';

 :::note
-Conditional Expectations are available for Pandas, Snowflake, Databricks, Spark, and SQLAlchemy backends.
+Conditional Expectations are available for Pandas, Spark, and SQLAlchemy backends.
 :::

 By default Expectations apply to the entire dataset retrieved in a Batch.
 However, sometimes an Expectation is not relevant for every row and validating every row could cause false positives or false negatives in the Validation Results.